 No. 1: Showers Pass Elite 2.1 Waterproof Cycling Jacket

 This jacket is the top of the line in Showers Pass cycling jackets and rates no. 1 on our list of best waterproof cycling jackets because it has it all: the quality of the materials and the construction, and the attention to every possible detail put this jacket firmly at no. 1.
-It’s got so much going for it that it’s hard to keep this summary short.
+It’s got so much going for it that it’s probably got everything you need.
 First off, it has 3 layers of eVent rip stop fabric, which gives exceptional breathability, waterproofness, and durability.
 The tail is especially long to ensure a dry lower back and butt.
 And the arms are especially long so you never end up with exposed wrists.
 Of course, you can cinch them closed.

 The Elite 2.1 features a big back pocket and a breast pocket, both with excellent quality waterproof zips.
 The main zip tucks away at the neck so it doesn’t irritate your neck!
 The breast pocket has an audio port for the cord of your cell phone.
 This video shows you all the features of the jacket:

-An extra special feature for me is the moisture-wicking comfort lining on the inside of the neck, which really helps me to feel warm and cozy on a cold bike ride.
+An extra special feature is the moisture-wicking comfort lining on the inside of the neck, which can really help you to feel warm and cozy on a cold bike ride.
 Plus, you can cinch the neck with a pull cord to make sure no air gets in.
 The neck has concealed attachments for a waterproof hood (available separately).

 One of the main problems with cycling jackets is that once you start cycling, you rapidly heat up.
 This cycling jacket tackles that problem with an impressive SEVEN vent options to let in air: 2 pit vents, 2 cuff vents, a two-way zipper and back vent.
 The two-way zipper means you can unzip the jacket from the top or the bottom to let cooling air get to your chest or stomach, as needed.
 Finally, there is 3M reflective trim all around the jacket to make you more visible.
 And it’s available in red, black, yellow, blue, and pink.